| | |

 Absolutely on both!
 For the pudding, make sure it’s cooled before incorporating it into the recipe.

-Absolutely!
-It keeps well in the fridge for 5 to 7 days.
-For gatherings, hold off on adding whipped cream until the last minute to prevent any color changes near the pudding-cream interface—it won’t affect the flavor.
+The Chocolate Chip Cookie Peanut Butter Pie keeps well in the fridge for 5 to 7 days.
+For gatherings, add the whipped cream at the last minute to prevent any color changes near the pudding-cream interface — it won’t affect the flavor.

-Wrap it up and keep it chilled in the fridge.
+Wrap the pie up and keep it chilled in the fridge.
 Freezing is not recommended because it tends to get soggy.

 A square slice of layered chocolate chip cookie peanut butter pie with a cookie crust, creamy beige layer, chocolate pudding, whipped cream topping, and crumbled cookies on top, served on a white plate.